Best Food for Chinchilla

 Chinchilla Nutritional Profile

-Dietary planning for Chinchilla starts with understanding this breed's Medium (1-1.5 lbs / 0.5-0.7 kg) physique and friendly character.
+Understanding the Chinchilla as a Medium (1-1.5 lbs / 0.5-0.7 kg)-framed, friendly breed is the right starting point for any feeding decision, size and temperament do most of the work in setting nutritional targets.
 Over a 15-20 years lifespan, the right nutrition foundation prevents many common health issues.
 Chinchilla small animals with high (crepuscular/nocturnal) exercise demands need a caloric intake carefully calibrated to prevent both underweight and overweight conditions.
 A diet rich in animal-based proteins at 28-35% of total calories fuels Chinchilla's active lifestyle, with fat content elevated slightly to sustain energy through longer activity sessions.
 Omega-3 and omega-6 fatty acids are particularly beneficial for Chinchilla to maintain coat health and joint function.

-Maintenance formulas for Chinchilla should reflect their high (crepuscular/nocturnal) activity level with complete and balanced nutrition meeting AAFCO standards for adult small animals.
+Maintenance formulas for Chinchilla should reflect their high (crepuscular/nocturnal) activity level with complete and balanced nutrition meeting small animal nutrition guidelines for adult small animals.

 Common Dietary Sensitivities in Chinchilla